JalalHabeeb/jalalhabeeb/README.md

 # Hello World!
 My name is Jalal and I am a full-stack web developer.</br>
-I like to code and play sports.
-I am always enthusiastic to learn new things and dive into new technologies.</br>
+I like to code and play sports and I'm not afraid to walk in uncharted territories.</br>
 I appreciate small efforts every day, that build momentum over time [ $1.01^{365} = 37.78$ ]</br>

 ```js